 Location, location, location is a mantra in the real estate business, but does where you live matter to your music career?
 Yes and no. The answer depends on what you're trying to accomplish in music and what resources you have.

-For musicians, if your musical inspiration is rooted in a certain location, then being in that place can be helpful creatively.
-Some places are known for a certain sound or are significant in the history of a certain genre of music—think of Nashville, Glasgow, Seattle, South Bronx, Chicago and New Orleans, to name just a few.
+- For musicians, if your musical inspiration is rooted in a certain location, then being in that place can be helpful creatively.
+Some places are known for a certain sound or are significant in the history of a certain genre of music—think of Nashville, Glasgow, Seattle, South Bronx, Detroit, Chicago, and New Orleans, to name just a few.
 Not all musicians (or all styles of music) have a "mecca" city, but if yours does, moving there might be creatively inspiring, and you are more likely to meet up with like-minded musicians and find fans.

-So, moving to a music city can be a good thing, but before you pack your bags, be aware that there are some downsides:
+Moving to a music city can be a good thing, but before you hit the road, be aware that there are some downsides:

-- Music industry jobs aren't always very well paid, and the cost of living in many - in fact, most - music industry centers is very high.
+- Music industry jobs aren't always very well-paid, and the cost of living in many (in fact, most) music industry centers is quite high.

 The bottom line is that many people with music careers do not live in music centers, and moving to one isn't a must.
-But - you do need to work hard at developing your own opportunities and use the internet to make business connections that aren't in your backyard.
+But you do need to work hard at developing your own opportunities and use the internet and social media to make business connections that aren't in your backyard.